vydang02/Regression-Analysis-Portfolio/HW2_files/HW2.md

     ## Multiple R-squared:  0.5654, Adjusted R-squared:  0.561
     ## F-statistic: 128.3 on 3 and 296 DF,  p-value: < 2.2e-16

-5. (4 pts) Using the output from the regression, provide two separate prediction equations: one for Millenial individuals, and one for Non-Millenial individuals.

 The general equation including interaction terms is:
 $$\text{Income} = \beta_0 + \beta_1 \times \text{Education} + \beta_2 \times \text{Millenial} + \beta_3 \times (\text{Education} \times \text{Millenial})$$
 For non-millenials individuals (Millenial = 0 which means Education x